MarcoKoch/sphinx-cmake_domain/test/index.rst

                ANOTHER_ONE_NOT_LISTED_ON_INDEX
     :noindexentry:

-    This variable should be referencable but not appear in any index.
+    This variable should be referencable but not appear on any index.

 Documenting macros/functions